Libera-Chat/libera-chat.github.io/content/_guides/bots.md

-If you want ozone to stay permanently on your channel, contact us. ozone may requires a minimum numbers of users on the channel before joining, this varies over time. ozone may also enter a channel on it's own if it believes that the channel is under attack. you can kick it if you wish. it won't come back.
+If you want ozone to stay permanently on your channel, contact us. ozone may requires a minimum numbers of users on the channel before joining, this varies over time. ozone may also enter a channel on it's own if it believes that the channel is under attack.
+If you wish to get rid of the bot again, you can kick it and it won't come back.

 ## litharge